slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 # SLAE Exam Assignment 1 - Creating a Bind TCP shellcode

+**Reading Time:** _10 minutes_

 ## Prologue
 The first assignment for the SLAE certification exam is creating a Bind TCP shellcode for Linux/x86 architecture using the shellcoding knowledge that we have accumulated from the SLAE course and from our self-learning process.

-So without any further ado, let's get down with it shall we?
+So without any further ado, let's get down with it, shall we?

 ## So what is Bind TCP anyway?
 Let's take a look at a visual representation first and then we shall get down to the details.

 ![Bind TCP Overview](../assets/images/bind_tcp_overview.png "Bind TCP Overview")

 As is illustrated by the image, the victim/target machine opens a port and listens or waits for an incoming connection request by the attacker who then connects to it.
-After a connection is established successfully between them, the target can now execute any abritary command as instructed by the attacker machine.
+After a connection is established successfully between them, the target can now execute any arbritary command as instructed by the attacker machine.

 In other words, the victim is running the TCP server and the attacker is running the TCP client code.